Outlook.com Email Forensics — How To Analyze Emails

 Microsoft Outlook.com is a web-based email client application.
-Formerly known as Hotmail, Outlook.com email artifacts such as; username, subject, and body, comes in great use during a digital investigation related to Outlook.com email data, thus, requiring email recovery and analysis of the artifacts.
-Email analysis and investigation is a vast arena.
+Formerly known as Hotmail, Outlook.com email artefacts such as; username, subject, and body, comes in great use during a digital investigation related to Outlook.com email data.
+Thus, requires email recovery and analysis of the artefacts.
+Email analysis and investigation are a vast arena.
 Therefore, even when a file is deleted using standard methods, the file content is not yet lost permanently.
 Even in case of permanent deletion of data from the client interface, a copy of the data remains in its original location; a folder or directory.
 Similarly, in the case of Outlook.com, hard deleted data leaves behind a white space, which, if not replaced with new data can be used for restoring the erased copy.
 Meanwhile, Outlook.com stores all its data on the Microsoft Server, which further eases the process of lost data restoration.

 Outlook.com Email Forensic Analysis